cheny-lanl/PreMevE-MEO-2024/README.md

  !****************  PREMEVE-MEO*2024  ******************!

 # PreMevE-MEO  - a PREdictive model for MEgaelectron-Volt Electrons driven by particle intputs from MEO satellites(Software).
-This is the codes used for the paper xxxxx
+This is the codes used for Space Weather manuscript 2024SW003975 "PreMevE-MEO: Predicting Ultra-relativistic Electrons Using Observations from GPS Satellites".

 # O4773